-You will need a minimum of 40 hours and you are required to break this down into a number of areas to include on-ice (private and group lessons) and off-ice lessons to be observed and taught.
+The Apprentice Coach must undertake a minimum of 40 hours in order to be eligible to receive their accreditation.
+These 40 hours must be broken down into a number of areas to include on-ice (private and group lessons) and office lessons to be observed and taught.
 Since each Apprentice has unique goals, strengths and needs, the curriculum is adapted to the individual.
-You may need or want additional time.
-However, the Apprentice Coach must undertake a minimum of 40 hours of training in order to be eligible to receive their accreditation.